Using technology to support remote invigilation of assessment

 View Using technology to support assessment remotely: questions and answers

 You can access this guidance from the Qualifications Guidance 2020-21 section of our website.

-We will continue to review the guidance, and accompanying questions and answers, periodically to ensure they remain relevant in light of any changes to Scottish Government public health guidelines and developments in technology.
+We will continue to review the guidance, and accompanying questions and answers, periodically to ensure they remain relevant in light of any changes to public health guidance and developments in technology.